tonethar/IGME-330-Fall-2022/projects/p1-peer-review.md

 - **Name this Word doc *<projectcreatorlastname-firstinitial>-p1-review***
   - Example: ***Johnston-J-p1-review.docx***
 - **Fill out the document, then post it to the appropriate myCourses dropbox**
+- **Don't neglect to DM a copy of the document to the project creator**

 <hr>